 Glossary of Terms for Real Estate or Title Insurance

 NOTE: The following terms are defined only in their real estate or title insurance contexts and may have completely different meanings in other contexts.
-For more precise definitions
+For more precise definitions, please contact your real estate professional, your lender or your real estate attorney.

 Abstract- A history of all transactions shown in the public records affecting a particular tract of land.